StateFarm

 UX Strategy

-Turning recommendations into plans
+Turning recommendations into a plan

 Solutions in action